anselboero/python-vault/README.rst

 ===========================================
-vault-python-sdk - The Vault SDK for Python
+Python-Vault - The Vault SDK for Python
 ===========================================